-At EZ ICE, our products are proudly made right here in the USA.
+At EZ ICE, our products are proudly made right here in the USA with majority U.S. parts.
 This means creating safer products, limiting our emissions and pollutants, and treating our workers fairly.
 EZ ICE is a purchase you can feel good about.

 We have laid out the following information and guidelines to promote the sustainable use of our product:

 By producing durable rinks, we are able to cut down on the energy and waste we use.
 Unlike homemade backyard rinks, which are frequently replaced each year, one EZ ICE rink is built to last a lifetime.
 This means less waste in our world’s landfills, and an easy installation for you each year.

 Nearly all EZ ICE Rinks products, including the bracket and boards, are built to be recycled when the time comes.
 Please see the plastic numbers we use in our pieces below.